Dr Jiaqing O

-Jiaqing O (OJ) is an evolutionary-minded, clinically-trained researcher who is profoundly involved in examining the kinds of (and potential solutions for some of the) modern-day problems deriving from the interactions between humans and their physical/social environment from a multifaceted evolutionary perspective.
-More specifically, OJ is passionately curious about evolutionary mismatch in the modern world, with a primary focus on the evolutionarily-novel occurrence of a wide array of maladaptive mental health issues and the detrimental effects of urbanised (vs. natural) physical/social environment on well-being and psychological functioning (and innovative strategies to resolve them).
-He is also a keen proponent and researcher in terms of examining evolutionary hypotheses from a cross-cultural lens.
+Dr Jiaqing O (OJ) is an evolutionary-minded, clinically-trained researcher who is profoundly involved in examining the kinds of (and potential solutions for some of the) modern-day health and wellbeing risks deriving from the interactions between humans and their physical and social environment from a multifaceted evolutionary perspective.
+More specifically, OJ is passionately curious about evolutionary mismatch in the modern world, with a primary focus on the detrimental effects of modern, highly-urbanised (vs. natural) physical/social environment and lifestyle choices on the evolutionarily-novel occurrence of maladaptive health and wellbeing/interpersonal issues; coupled with innovative strategies (in relation to public health strategies, community-wide measures and/or modifications to clinical practices) to resolve these risks.
+He is also a keen proponent and researcher in terms of examining these evolutionary hypotheses from a cross-cultural lens.